-I am sharing this cool video tutorial for anyone that needs to install cPannel in a Proxmox virtual environment, using a single Ethernet cable/IP.
 I know there are no explicit tutorials on how to overcome the challenges of this kind of setup, and I hope you’ll find this helpful.

 In today’s tutorial, I will try to show you one way you could install cPanel as a VPS license using the Proxmox server virtualization management platform.

 One last thing I need to tell you before we get started.
 This is my first venture into the virtualization world, and I am not an expert.
-However, I learned a lot in the past few months and I hope I can bring some light for other newbies that want to learn about it as well.
+However, I learned a lot in the past few months and I hope I can bring some light to other newbies that want to learn about it as well.

 Now, back to the issue at hand.

 But, aren’t there any tutorials online about how to do that?
 Well… yes and no.